Use Case case study

 • Check-in clerk

 Once we have identified actors, we can focus on the interactions of the actors with the system.
-In our case of the airline system, we can identify the following use cases:
+In our case of airline system, we can identify the following use cases.

 Once we identify the use cases and build the use case model, the next step is to identify scenarios.
 The scenarios add details to the use case model.
 Scenarios also help in identifying business processes and creating activity diagrams.